 Seeing as the visual social network is still a significantly recent addition to our generational vernacular, the playbook for using Instagram as a marketing tool is still being written.
 As brands truck along, the progress made for Instagram best practices inevitably brings forth new sets of challenges to master.

 Nevertheless, the fact remains that the A-word has made it a lot harder for any account to drive engagement to their content, which has many marketers asking how the unicorns are doing it.
 For that reason, we scraped some Instagram statistics to find the top 10 performing brands on all of the app.
-We put together a list just like this last year to see who was crushing it.

 We're sure you'll find this one just as interesting, maybe even more.